bbabcock1990/cloud_gaming_vm/README.md

 # Cloud Gaming VM Deployment

 This project provides a setup for deploying a cloud gaming virtual machine (VM) on Azure.
 The deployment leverages Azure infrastructure for scalable and high-performance gaming.
+Game streaming is faciliated via [Sunshine](https://docs.lizardbyte.dev/projects/sunshine/en/latest/about/overview.html) as the Game Server and [Moonlight](https://moonlight-stream.org/) as the Game Client.

 ## Table of Contents